cpfaff/rbefdata_paper/paper/rbefdata.md

 ```

-The dataset from the proposal contains of three datasets, of which we do only use
+The dataset from the proposal contains three datasets, of which we do only use
 the second and third.
-These two are written into two variables called `Nretention`
+These two are written into two variables called
-and `design` before deciding upon how to merge.
-Inspecting both dataset reveals
+`Nretention` and `design` before deciding upon how to merge them.
+Inspecting
-each of them contains a column with a `plot_id` that seems suitable for
+the headers of both dataset reveals each of them contains a column containing a
-merging.
-We also can use the metadata for columns to check if this really is
+`plot_id` that seems suitable for merging.
+But we can also make use the
-the case (see box below).
+metadata for columns to check if this really is the case (see box below).

 ```r